 Why Environmental Issues Are Also Social Justice Issues

-Every day we read news about pollution in countries across the globe.
-Studies claim that around 40 million people live in areas where NO2 (emitted by vehicles) level is above legal limits set by the E.U.
+Every day, we read news about pollution in countries across the globe.
+Studies claim that around 40 million people live in areas where the CO2 (emitted by vehicles) level is above legal limits set by the E.U.

 As a result, children are facing severe lung damage and other problems.
 This shows that environmental issues are also human rights issues as they impact the planet and its people equally.
 There are several other environmental justice cases that state why environmental issues are also social justice issues, and some of them are as follows:

-- Climate change, such as higher temperatures, changing precipitation patterns, and others, make the situation worse for farmers.
+- Climate change, such as higher temperatures, changing precipitation patterns, and others, worsen the situation for farmers.

-- Matters like extreme drought, heavy rainfall, and rising sea levels will force communities to move to other places.
+- Matters like extreme drought, heavy rainfall, and rising sea levels will force communities to move elsewhere.

 - Climate change is resulting in the loss of low-lying lands and islands.